osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 a.
 Create OMF type definitions, which will represent your physical and logical real-world assets.
    These type definitions will be sent to Relay ingress in OMF Type messages.

    i.
-Physical assets will be presented by OMF types with "classification": "static". ii.
-Logical assets will be presented by OMF types with "classification": "dynamic".
+Physical assets will be presented by OMF types with ``classification: static``. ii.
+Logical assets will be presented by OMF types with ``classification: dynamic``.

 b.
 Create OMF containers from dynamic type definitions, which will represent instances of your logical real-world assets, These will be sent to the Relay ingress in OMF Container messages.